fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 <TabItem value="gx_cloud" label="GX Cloud">
 Use the GX Cloud UI to walk through the following steps.

-1. Create a Postgres Data Asset for the `uniqueness_customers` table, using the connection string:
+1. Create a Postgres Data Asset for the `uniqueness_customers` table using the following connection string:
   ```
    postgresql+psycopg2://try_gx:try_gx@postgres.workshops.greatexpectations.io/gx_learn_data_quality
   ```

-3. Add an **Expect column values to be unique** Expectation to the freshly created Data Asset.
+3. Add an **Expect column values to be unique** Expectation to the newly created Data Asset.
 4. Populate the Expectation:
    * Select `government_id` as the **Column**.
 5. Save the Expectation.